SocialHub.AI

 You don't lose the next car sale at the showroom — you lose it in the service bay.

-SocialHub.AI unifies service history, ownership lifecycle, and digital intent into one profile, so AI agents keep owners in your service relationship — and in your brand for the next purchase.
+SocialHub.AI unifies DMS service history, ownership lifecycle and digital intent into one owner profile, so AI agents keep owners in your service relationship — and reach them across email, SMS and App Push before they book elsewhere.

 How SocialHub.AI helps automotive brands

-Unify dealership service records, test-drive and configurator visits, and ownership lifecycle into one profile.
+Unify dealership DMS service records, test-drive and configurator visits, and ownership lifecycle into one owner profile (One ID) via ERP/DMS API connectors.

-Predict each vehicle's next service-due window and defection risk to independent shops.
+Let AI agents read the governed semantic layer to predict each vehicle's service-due window and score defection risk to independent shops.

 Built for OEM-to-dealer structures — national strategy with dealer-level execution, on top of your existing DMS.